 His father shot Butch a glare, “And how would she explain her to them?
 Do you honestly think she won’t be killed?”

-“They’re trying to kill her now anyways,” Butch shrugged as though her life meant nothing.
+“They’re trying to kill her now anyway,” Butch shrugged as though her life meant nothing.

 “Anything involving her death is not an option!”

-“You don’t have much options Robert.
+“You don’t have many options, Robert.
 And let’s not forget you’ll still have to explain this all to your wife.”

 Her father slumped further into his seat.
 He brought the glass before him to his lips, casually sipping it, and then he tossed his gentleman ways aside and downed the contents in a swift gulp.

 “Why not right now.
-She’s wide awake anyways, aren’t you Marissa?”
+She’s wide awake anyway, aren’t you Marissa?”